 When to go.

 Quite frankly it doesn’t matter when you go, Borneo is hot, wet and very humid throughout the year.
 That’s why it’s the tropics!
 You can escape the heat and humidity in the hills or mountains a little, (it can get freezing at night on Mount Kinabalu) but other than that the weather is a general constant year round.
 The so called wet season (even though it is the tropics and it is wet all year round) between October and February can sometimes affet diving conditions and visibility, and limit trekking opportunities as jungle trails get washed away and dirt roads become impassable.

 A small and quirky city that retains a relaxed, small border town feel.
-The lazy, feline ambience as the city stretches along the Sarawak river is as apt as the city’s unnoficial moniker.
+The relaxed, feline ambience as the city stretches along the Sarawak river is as apt as the city’s unnoficial moniker.
 Known as the cat city, a multitude of idiosyncratic cat statues greet visitors as they arrive, and being many people’s introduction to Borneo, is an upmarket and gentrified surprise to those expecting wild jungle and headhunters.